oveddan/blog/content/posts/electronic-rituals/tarot-of-perception/index.md

 I would have sketched out more of the UI and seen how these color experiments would look before building the interface.
 It would have been better to just experiment with a few cards, and make sure I got the interaction right before building the full fledged 72-card reader.

-I take this as a learning on how to better design and prototype experiments.
+I take this as a learning on how to better design and prototype experiments in a short period.